mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering.md

   const html = renderToString(
 ```

-The second thing to look at is to verify that your client and server are running the **exactly the same version** of Material UI.
+The second thing to look at is to verify that your client and server are running the **exactly the same version** of Material-UI.
 It is possible that a mismatch of even minor versions can cause styling
 problems.
 To check version numbers, run `npm list @material-ui/core` in the
 environment where you build your application and also in your deployment environment.